squid-cache/squid-cache.github.io/AlexRousskov/tmp/QA1.rst

-#acl AlexRousskov:read,write,admin "Amos Jeffries":read,write,admin FrancescoChemolli:read,write,admin Henrik_Nordström:read,write,admin -All:read,write,admin
+#acl AlexRousskov:read,write,admin SquidWikiAdminGroup:read,write,admin FrancescoChemolli:read,write,admin Henrik_Nordström:read,write,admin -All:read,write,admin

 /!\ This is a draft page for QA Pilots announcement. '''All''' information on this page may be incorrect.
 The page location will change.
 Please ignore this page.